hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 * `id` - The ID of the Authentication Certificate.

-* `name` - The Name of the Authentication Certificate to use.
+* `name` - The Name of the Authentication Certificate in use.

 ---

 A `trusted_root_certificate` block exports the following:

-* `name` - The Name of the Trusted Root Certificate to use.
+* `name` - The Name of the Trusted Root Certificate in use.

 * `key_vault_secret_id` - The Secret ID of (base-64 encoded unencrypted pfx) `Secret` or `Certificate` object stored in Azure KeyVault.